 OCTA in cooperation with The California Department of Transportation (Caltrans) is widening the San Diego Freeway (I-405) between State Route 73 (SR-73) and Interstate 605 (I-605).
 The project will improve the 16 miles of I-405 from the SR-73 freeway in Costa Mesa to the I-605 near the LA County line; it will add a general purpose lane in each direction from Euclid to I-605, plus a new express lane from the SR-73 to the SR-22.
 The new express lane and the existing carpool lanes, including the carpool connectors that opened in late 2014, will become the 405 Express Lanes.
 The 405 Express Lanes will be two lanes in each direction from SR-73 to I-605.

-The general purpose lane portion of the Project is a Measure M project and will be funded by a combination of local, state and federal funds, with the express lanes portion of the Project financed and primarily paid for by those who choose to pay a toll and use the 405 Express Lanes.
+The general purpose lane portion of the project is a Measure M (Orange County’s half-cent transportation sales tax) project and will be funded by a combination of local, state and federal funds, with the express lanes portion of the project financed and primarily paid for by those who choose to pay a toll and use the 405 Express Lanes.

 There are many soundwalls that will be reconstructed

 or added as a part of the I-405 Improvement Project.
 Soundwalls reduce the

 level of freeway noise, but do not eliminate it.
 For more information on soundwalls click here.

 In regards to property acquisitions, there are no

 matters, please contact Christina Byrne, Community Outreach Manager, by calling